narwhalacademy/zebra-crossing/README.md

 ##### Get a burner phone only if you really need it

-- **A burner phone is a single-use, disposable phone and SIM card** that's supposed to keep you anonymous to the phone company and online services, and not reveal information about you if someone takes or steals your phone.
+- **A burner phone is a single-use, disposable phone and SIM card that you buy with cash.** Ideally, it makes you anonymous to the phone company and online services, and not reveal information about you if someone takes or steals your phone.
 - **Burner phones require extra time and money to set up.** For example, see [Micah Lee's guide](https://theintercept.com/2020/06/15/protest-tech-safety-burner-phone/) on setting one up in the US.
 - **Decide what you want to use a burner phone for, and what that use might reveal about you.** Every action you perform with your phone creates a clue about who you are.
-E.g. if you turn it on for the first time at home, it will give away your home address.
+E.g. if you activate it at home, it will give away your home address.
-- **Do you need a burner phone and SIM card *or* do you just need a burner virtual phone number?** For the latter, see our recommendations for the scenario: `Avoid giving out personal information for online dating, networking, or organizing`.
+- **Do you need a burner phone and SIM card *or* do you just need a burner virtual phone number?** For the latter, see the scenario above: `Masking your identity for online dating, events, or organizing`.

 #### Remember when you're out